Flow views and infinite interval exchange transformations for recognizable substitutions: Self-similar tilings, S-adic sequences and fusion tilings of

-There are two adaptations needed to our proof.
-First, we need an address set $\domain_{n}$ for each $\subs_n$, constructed as before \eqref{def:domain}.
-Addresses for $n$-cylinders will be those elements of $\domain_1\times \domain_2\times ...\times \domain_n$ that represent allowable supertile inclusions.
-The refining sequence $\{\Partition_n\}$ of $\seqsp$ is canonical, as is the order on the Bratteli diagram.
-The second adaptation is to produce a new $\lft$ function at each level.
+The second adaptation is that at every level we need to produce a new left endpoint function $\lft_n: \locn{\alet} \to [0, 1)$ for each $\alet \in \ab_n$.
 Because the measure is transition-consistent, we can partition the intervals for $n$-supertiles into the subintervals corresponding to their $(n+1)$-tiles and define $\lft_n$ with them as in equation \eqref{eqn:le(aj)}.
 As before, some initial partition using the alphabet $\ab_0$ on which the sequence space is based is required to make $\mtcong_0$.
-Equation \eqref{eqn:LE(p)} becomes
+This time we are unable to write a direct formula and so we use the recursive form of equation \eqref{eqn:LE(p)} to define

 The rest of the proofs are made with these adaptations.